modernweb-dev/rocket/site/pages/10--docs/30--guides/80--web-fonts.rocket.md

 export { html, layout, setupUnifiedPlugins, components, openGraphLayout };
 /* END - Rocket auto generated - do not touch */

+export const description =
+  'Enable a unique and consistent experience via Web Fonts.
+With the right loading strategy there will be no layout shift.';
-export const subTitle =
+export const subTitle = 'Use web fonts to ensure a unique and consistent experience.';
-  'Using a variable font file with preload and optional display means NO layout shift at all';
 ```

 # Web Fonts